SIDAM 25: Armament

 The Oerlikon KBA cannon has an effective range of about 2,500 m and can engage low-flying targets with accuracy within that range.
 Firing at 2,440 rounds per minute, the turret contains 150 rounds of high-explosive fragmentation ammunition for each gun.
 An internal magazine also houses 40 APDS rounds that can be used against enemy vehicles.
 The turret can rotate through 360° and the guns can be raised 87° or lowered 5° from the horizontal position.
 Firing slots in the turret and hull are provided.

 Fire control and observation

 Target engagement is made using an optronic fire control system and a laser rangefinder, but the lack of radar reduces its targeting capability in deteriorated weather conditions.

 Propulsion

-The Sidam 25 is powered by a single 6-cylinder Detroit 6V-53 engine, which delivers 215 hp and drives the Sidam 25 to a top road speed of 68 km/h and allows the vehicle to climb vertical obstacles of 0.6 m in height and climb gradients with a 60% incline and cross trenches up to 1.7 m wide.
+The SIDAM 25 is powered by a single 6-cylinder Detroit 6V-53 engine, which delivers 215 hp and drives the SIDAM 25 to a top road speed of 68 km/h and allows the vehicle to climb vertical obstacles of 0.6 m in height and climb gradients with a 60% incline and cross trenches up to 1.7 m wide.

+Combat losses

+Four SIDAM 25 have been destroyed in Ukraine.